Below you’ll find delicious and easy-to-make traditional Irish cocktails that I’ve been mixing up for the last 15 years.

 The Emerald-Isle-take on the Mojito has a good kick to it and it’s one of my go-to Irish mixed drinks for parties, as you’ll find very few people that don’t like the taste.

-The Irish Mudslide is arguably more of a desert than a drink, but it’s one we find ourselves returning to time and time again.
-Now, don’t be put off by its appearance – this is super easy to make.
+The Irish Mudslide is arguably more of a desert than a drink, but it’s one I find myself returning to time and time again.
+Now, don’t be put off by its appearance – this is very easy to make.

-The trick to giving it a fancy look is to chill the glass, first, and then to add a swirl of chocolate around the inside of the glass (see photo above).
+The trick to giving it a fancy look is to chill the glass, first, and then to add a swirl of chocolate around the inside of the glass.
 Then place the glass in the fridge for 10 minutes until the chocolate firms up.

 You then add your whiskey, Baileys, Kahlua, chocolate syrup, cream (or ice cream) and some chocolate for garnishing (see technique here).